 Here is the reality.
 Anxiety in children does not necessarily present the way we often think.

 When children are anxious it can show itself in many ways.
 If we are not careful, we can exacerbate anxiety.
-We need to stop to recognize it.
+We need to learn to recognize it.

 - A child who is throwing a “temper tantrum”

-- Tween girl who is struggling to turn in homework
+- Tween girl who is struggling to keep up with school work,

 - A kid who cannot sleep at night